How To Use Erlang's httpc Module

 Secure Version

-First we need to add the certifi library as a dependency.
+First we need to add a few dependencies to our rebar.config:

 Then we will make a helper function: